fmstam/seq2seq_with_deep_attention/README.md

-# Sequence to sequence with attention
+# Sequence to sequence (seq2seq) with attention

-This work is the minimal pytorch implementation of some sequence to sequence models.
+This work is the minimal pytorch implementation of some sequence to sequence (seq2seq) models.
 Here I am describing:
 * Loung seq2seq model: used in NLP sequence to sequence translation
 * Pointer networks: an important piece in many combintorial neural networks.

 It is written in a none-technincal way to explain the intution behined these models.
-However, the code follows the papers that describes the models.
+However, the code follows the papers that describe the models.
 A more technical describtion will be published soon.

 ## Keywords:
 sequence to sequence ; Loung; NLP; optimization; Pointer networks